 - Describes your project: Make it clear what your campaign is looking to achieve.
 That way, donors can gain information as soon as they see your slogan.

-Think about your brand and slogan as the main point that you want donors to take away.
+Think about your brand and slogan as the main point that you want donors to take away from your communications, remember, and share with their networks.

-Step 4: Design a Capital Campaign Specific Landing Page
+Step 4: Design a Capital Campaign Landing Page

-To differentiate your capital campaign from the rest of your fundraising efforts, you should create a dedicated campaign donation page that is exclusive just to your capital fundraising efforts.
+To differentiate your capital campaign from the rest of your fundraising efforts, you should create a dedicated campaign donation page that you use exclusively to support your capital fundraising efforts.

 Here are things you can add to your campaign page to build trust with potential donors: